Applications are now closed for the department’s 2018 intake for the Graduate Development Programme.

 Jacob is a Biripi man who joined the department’s graduate programme through the Australian Public Service Indigenous Pathways Program in 2014.

 ‘The department’s graduate programme was really good—it was very different to academic life, but I got to use a lot of skills I acquired from my studies,’ Jacob said.

 ‘It was a fun challenge and a rewarding experience.’

-Jacob said he when he graduated from the program he moved on to be a Policy Officer in the Multilateral and Migratory Stocks team.
+Jacob said that when he graduated from the program he moved on to be a Policy Officer in the Multilateral and Migratory Stocks team.

 ‘I did a rotation through fisheries, working on an election commitment to establish a peak fisheries body and a rotation in the Australian Fisheries Management Authority (AFMA) managing a compliance program into quota evasion,’ he said.

-‘My third rotation was with Post Entry Quarantine (PEQ) Task Force, getting cats and dogs into the new PEQ.’
+‘My third rotation was with Post Entry Quarantine (PEQ) Task Force, getting cats and dogs into the new PEQ facility.’

 Jacob said he highly recommended people apply for the graduate programme, as he’s found a job that’s his ‘personal calling’.